hassio-addons/addon-nginx-proxy-manager/README.md

 For the power users, you can customize the behavior of each host in the Nginx proxy manager by providing additional Nginx directives.

+## Reverse Proxy, What is it?

+A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
+A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in